Western lowland gorilla: Social structure

-It is easier for males to travel alone and move between groups, as before reaching the age of sexual maturity, males leave their natal group and go through a “bachelor stage” that can last several years either in solitary or in a nonbreeding group.
+It is easier for males to travel alone and move between groups, as before reaching the age of sexual maturity, males leave their natal group and go through a "bachelor stage" that can last several years either in solitary or in a nonbreeding group.
 However, while both sexes leave their birth group, females are always part of a breeding group.
 Males like to settle with other male members of their family.
 Their breeding groups consist of one silverback male, three adult females and their offspring.
 The male gorilla has the role of the protector.
 Females tend to make bonds with other females in their natal group only, but form strong bonds with males.
 Males also aggressively compete for contact with females.

 The group of gorillas is led by one or more adult males.
 In cases where there is more than one silverback male in a group, they are most likely father and son.
 Groups containing only one male are believed to be the basic unit of the social group, gradually growing in size due to reproduction and new members migrating in.
 In the study done at Lope, gorillas harvest most of their food arboreally, but less than half of their night nests are built in trees.
-They are often found on the ground and are made up of up to 30 gorillas.
+They are often found on the ground, and the group has up to 30 gorillas.
 Western lowland gorillas live in the smallest family groups of all gorillas, with an average of four to eight members in each.
 The leader (the silverback) organizes group activities, like eating, nesting and travelling in their home range.
 Those who challenge this alpha male are apt to be cowed by impressive shows of physical power.
 He may stand upright, throw things, make aggressive charges, and pound his huge chest with open or cupped hands while barking out powerful hoots or unleashing a frightening roar.
 Despite these displays and the animals' obvious physical power, gorillas are generally calm and nonaggressive unless they are disturbed.
 Young gorillas, from three to six years old, remind human observers of children.
 Much of their day is spent in play, climbing trees, chasing one another and swinging from branches.